 Successful candidates must qualify for office by taking the oath of office and be able to be bonded in the amounts provided for by statute, by the presiding judge of the Superior Court, and/or by judges of the Superior Court.
 Cal.
 Const., Art.
 XX, § 3

 A person is incapable of holding a civil office if at the time of his/her election or appointment he/she is not 18 years of age and a citizen of the State.
+Gov't § 1020

 A person is disqualified from holding any office upon conviction of designated crimes as specified in the Constitution and laws of the State.
+Gov't § 1021